thixotropist/ghidra_import_tests/content/en/docs/notes/openssl_deep_dive.md

 ## inspect extension management

-How does openssl manage RISCV ISA extensions?
+How does Openssl manage RISCV ISA extensions?
 We'll use the `gcm_ghash` family of functions as examples.

-* At compile time any `march=rv64gcv_z...` arguments are processed by the openssl configuration tool and turned into `#ifdef` variables.
+* At compile time any `march=rv64gcv_z...` arguments are processed by the Openssl configuration tool and turned into `#ifdef` variables.
 These can include combinations like `RISCV_HAS_ZVKB_AND_ZVKSED`.
   Multiple versions of key routines are compiled, each with different required extensions.
 * The compiler can also use any of the bit manipulation and vector extensions in local optimization.